-legacy trust, also known as a ‘wealth trust’, is an irrevocable trust which
+A legacy trust, also known as a "wealth trust", is an

 Since assets placed in a legacy trust are separate and apart from your